What is an Indemnity Policy and Do I Need One?

 Absence of easement cover

 If the only way possible to access part of your property (drains, for example) is by crossing into a neighbour’s garden, you’ll need a right of access (known as a ‘Right of Easement’).
 But, it can sometimes be unclear from the title records whether such a right exists.
-An absence of an easement policy means you will cover any costs if a neighbour tries to block your access.
+An absence of an easement policy means you will cover any costs if this access is challenged.

 Adverse possession cover